gibbsly/ltos/README.md

 ### Function Tags
 #### Blocks
-This datapack runs 3 function tags that it runs when a block is broken, in the listed order.
-There is context and other data stored in storage listed below.
+This datapack runs a function tag when a block is broken.
+There are macro arguments that contain some context and additional context and data stored in storage listed below.

+##### `#ltos:block_broken`
-`#ltos:as_block` - runs at the center of the block that was broken.
+runs at the center of the block that was broken.

-`#ltos:as_destroyer` - runs as and at the entity that destroyed the block.
-If the entity that destroyed the block is a projectile with an owner, this is run as the owner of the projectile.
+Macro arguments

-`#ltos:as_destroyed_block` - runs at the center of the block that was broken after the destroyer function is run.
+> `destroyer` - the uuid of the entity that destroyed the block, `"-"` if not present

 #### Entities
-This datapack runs 3 function tags that it runs when an entity is killed, in the listed order.
-There is context and other data stored in storage listed below.
+This datapack runs a function tag when an entity is killed.
+There are macro arguments that contain some context and additional context and data stored in storage listed below.

+##### `#ltos:entity_killed`
-`#ltos:as_entity` - runs as and at the killed entity.
+runs where the entity that was killed was killed.

-`#ltos:as_killer` - runs as and at the entity that killed the entity.
-If the killer is a projectile with an owner, this is run as the owner of the projectile.

-`#ltos:as_killed_entity` - runs as and at the killed entity after the killer function is run.
+Macro arguments
+> `killer` - the uuid of the entity that killed the killed entity, `"-"` if not present
+> `killed` - the uuid of the entity that was killed, `"-"` if not present (this shouldn't happen)

 ### Context and data